masolimano/maneage/README.md

 This project contains a **fully working template** for a high-level research reproduction pipeline, or reproducible paper, as defined in the link below.
-If the page below is not accessible at the time of reading, please see the appendix at the end of this file for a portion of its introduction.
+If the link below is not accessible at the time of reading, please see the appendix at the end of this file for a portion of its introduction.
 Some [slides](http://akhlaghi.org/pdf/reproduction-pipeline.pdf) are also